Adventure Cruises in Spain

 Best Spain cruises and areas to visit

-Sailing the open sea is something unique and needs to be experienced with the five senses.
+Sailing the open sea is unique and must be experienced with the five senses.
 This can be enjoyed at its peak in the blue waters of the Canary Islands.
-With the islands' rich nautical history spanning hundreds of years coupled with familiar trade winds, the Canary islands are best explored by sea.
+With the islands' rich nautical history spanning hundreds of years and familiar trade winds, the Canary Islands are best explored by sea.
 After all, Christopher Columbus used these islands as his last stop before venturing into the new world!

 Some of the best places to check out are: